‘Return on investment’ can feel like business buzzwords.

-Middle of the sales funnel content such as that measured by gated content downloads inform the long-term ROI on the success of doing these types of PR activities.
+Middle of the sales funnel content such as gated content downloads inform the long-term ROI on the success of doing these types of PR activities.

-This sounds similar to industry credibility, but there’s a little different.
+This sounds similar to industry credibility, but there’s a little difference.

 What separates the two?

-Building industry credibility is about showing your expertize and trustworthiness as a startup.
+Building industry credibility is about showing your expertise and trustworthiness as a startup.
 However, increasing your positive reputation relies on good customer experience and how that’s transmitted to the world.